ti994a/compliance/README.md

 **Claude 3.7 Sonnet** retains the top spot under weighted scoring, with its T=0.1 configuration edging out T=0.0 by a narrow margin.
 The key driver is its consistently low false positive rate across all complexity levels — a profile that holds up well under a scoring scheme that penalizes false positives twice as heavily.

-**Claude Opus 4.5** finishes a close second, with its T=0.0 configuration performing best.
+**Claude Opus 4.5** maintains second, with its T=0.0 configuration performing best.
 Its low FPR at C4 and C8 is a genuine strength under weighted scoring.
 The model's cliff at C10 — where FNR jumps to 17.9% — is less damaging under this scheme than it would be if false negatives were weighted equally, because the penalty for missing a violation is relatively lower.
 That said, a 17.9% miss rate at high complexity remains a meaningful operational concern.

 **Nova Premier** holds its third-place position from the unweighted analysis, with average weighted scores of 80.8 (T=0.0) and 80.2 (T=0.1).
 Its standout characteristic under weighted scoring is its exceptionally low FPR at C4 (1.5%) and C6 (3.5%) — the lowest of any model tested at those complexity levels.
 The C8 performance dip (FPR spikes to 10%) is more costly under weighted scoring than it appeared in the unweighted view, and it remains the most notable anomaly in the dataset.

-### The Reordering: Nova 2 Lite Rises, Claude 4 Sonnet Falls
+### The Underperformers

 The most striking shift between unweighted and weighted results is the **rise of Nova 2 Lite**.
-Under equal weighting, Nova 2 Lite ranked near the bottom due to its extreme false positive bias (FPR of 24–54%).
+Under equal weighting, Nova 2 Lite ranked near the bottom due to its extreme false positive bias.
 Under weighted scoring — where false positives are penalized twice as heavily — this bias should, in theory, hurt it even more.
 And yet Nova 2 Lite scores 82.4, *above* both Claude 4 Sonnet configurations.

 The explanation lies in Nova 2 Lite's near-zero false negative rate (0–3%).
 Under the weighted formula, its FNs contribute almost nothing to the penalty, while its FPs — though high — are partially offset by the fact that it almost never misses a real violation.
 This creates a counterintuitive result: a model with a severe false positive bias can still score reasonably well under a formula that penalizes FPs more, if its FN rate is low enough to compensate.